zalmoxes-laran/3D-survey-collection/README.md

 # 3D-survey-collection
 3D Survey Collection - shortly 3DS, an addon for Blender 2.8

 Hello there!
-I’m **3D Survey Collection** (Blender Add-on), an open source add-on (GPL3) for Blender that simplifies the tasks involved in the management and optimization of the archaeological and architectonic 3D record
+I’m **3D Survey Collection**, an open source add-on (GPL3) for Blender that simplifies the tasks involved in the management and optimization of the archaeological and architectonic 3D record

 I can transform an extensive survey of an archaeological excavation into a real-time oriented asset that can be used inside a Game Engine to create Open World experiences (Unreal, Unity, Godot).